Germany warns EU 'will tighten' sanctions on Belarus | DW | 15.11.2021

 "What we have to provide is humanitarian assistance to these people and to prevent any kind of hybrid attack against European Union borders," Borrell said.

-Poland has said thousands of migrants are stranded on its border with Belarus and reported breaches of the barrier there.
+Poland has said thousands of migrants are stranded on its border with Belarus and reported breaches.

-Western governments accuse the regime of Belarusian President Alexander Lukashenko of luring migrants to his country and sending them to cross into the EU in retaliation for earlier sanctions.

 The bloc imposed those sanctions in response to a Belarusian crackdown on dissent in the wake of last year's presidential election.